 The temperature dips close to 5 degree Celsius.

 Do you need to bring winter clothes then?

-Although the jacket rental comes with the entrance ticket, you can also rent boots and pants.
+Jacket and shoe rental comes with the entrance ticket.
+And you can also buy gloves.
 For extra cost, of course.

 What can you do there?

 There are ice sculptures and igloos and that sort of thing.
 And more LED lights.

 You could very well spend half a day at WaterWorld.

 It’s nowhere near the scale of Sunway Lagoon but there are slides, a wave pool, a large Jacuzzi and even a ride through some caves lit up by LEDs.

 It’s cheaper by RM2 if you book the package online rather than buy it on a walk-in whim.